actualbudget/docs/docs/contributing/writing-docs.md

 Use "steps" when referring to several elements

 Use running numbers or letters inside circles, also known as "steps", when addressing more than one element in the screenshot.
 If there is a sequence to what a user is going to click on, use step numbers; if you want to address various elements, letters are preferred.

 ![Image with 3 annotation steps](/static/img/repo/annotation-steps.png)

-If your annotation tool doesn't support 'steps ', use boxes in different colours and incorporate these colours into your explanation.
+If the annotation tool doesn't support 'steps ', use boxes in different colours and incorporate these colours into the explanation.
 This will help guide the reader's attention effectively.

 ![Image with 3 different colourd boxes](/static/img/repo/annotation-colour-boxes.png)